Uzes in Gard: Historic Sites and Dramatic Landscapes

 Outdoor Activities Galore

-Due to the diverse landscape and beautiful weather, outdoor activities have become a significant industry in the Occitanie region, and the Gard is no different.
-Towards the coast, you have Camarague, famed for flamingos, wild horses, and bulls.
+Due to the diverse landscape and beautiful weather, outdoor activities have become a significant industry in the region, and the Gard is no different.
+Towards the coast, you have Camargue, famed for flamingos, wild horses, and bulls.
 In the inland area, there is the Cévennes National Park.
-Together, these areas challenge you to enjoy their activities such as walking, bird watching, water sports and mountain climbing.
+Together, these areas challenge you to enjoy their activities such as walking, bird-watching, water sports and mountain climbing.

 Nature and Wildlife

-The famous Camargue nature reserve makes up a large part of the coastal area of the Gard and according to its tourist board, this area is home to over 340 different species of birds.
+The famous Camargue nature reserve comprises a significant portion of the coastal area of the Gard, and according to its tourist board, this area is home to over 340 different species of birds.
 You may particularly enjoy the scene of literally thousands of pink flamingos as they wade through the shallows of the wetlands.

 Beaches and Cliffs

-If you can take your eyes off the fascinating wildlife you will discover that the Gard’s coastline is small with beaches that are mainly wild and windy with the exception of the beach in Espiguette, perfect for wind and kite-surfer enthusiasts.
-Back inland in the heart of Cévennes you can experience a 300 metre deep canyon, named the Cirque de Navacelles is a UNESCO World Heritage site that was formed thousands of years ago by the river Vis.
+If you can take your eyes off the fascinating wildlife, you will discover that the Gard’s coastline is small with beaches that are mainly wild and windy, with the exception of the beach in Espiguette, perfect for wind and kite-surfer enthusiasts.
+Back inland in the heart of Cévennes, you can experience a 300-metre-deep canyon, named the Cirque de Navacelles, which is a UNESCO World Heritage site formed thousands of years ago by the River Vis.

 Discover Nimes

-Plan your visit to Uzes on a Saturday to catch the market that passes through the town.
-With a small population of less than 10,000, our properties for sale in the Uzes area offer you a blend of history and sophistication as well as being situated in the heart of the Gard, where you may also want to visit Ales and Goudargues while you are in the area.
+Plan your visit to Uzès on a Saturday to catch the market that takes place in the town.
+With a small population of less than 10,000, our properties for sale in the Uzès area offer a blend of history and sophistication, as well as being situated in the heart of the Gard, where you may also want to visit Alès and Goudargues while you are in the area.